 When a verbal statement of the girl without any other supporting evidence takes precedence over the overwhelming evidence of an attempt to murder against her and when the audience believes that to be true, is the main harm that this movie causes.

 This movie not only tries to justify a criminal act of causing grievous injury to one person (or even murder) to someone just grabbing a woman when in reality she was openly being sexual (telling sexual jokes, how many stranger women shared sexual jokes with you on first meeting?) and touching the guys in restaurant.

 Sadly, the Bengali feminist crew and Rashmi Sharma Productions of Pink nailed it in the movie as one of their protagonist Advct.
-Sehgall said, – “It is the men who needs protection”.
+Sehgal said, – “It is the men who need protection”.

 Addition on 9/19 –

 Many have commented whether I consider grabbing of a woman without her consent as a crime.
 Of course, it is but the question here is of what magnitude.
 Can it justify “attempt to murder”?
 If yes, I want to know why are Rohtak Sisters not yet punished?
 Can someone help?